Director, Governance, Legal and Performance

 Improper exercise of a delegation may be dealt with in accordance with the following relevant disciplinary policies:

-- managing of unsatisfactory performance (Managing Unsatisfactory Performance - Senior Staff (B/9.5); Clause 44 of the QUT Enterprise Agreement (Academic Staff) and clause 53 of the QUT Enterprise Agreement (Professional Staff)).
+- managing of unsatisfactory performance (Managing unsatisfactory performance -senior staff (B/9.2); Clause 44 of the QUT Enterprise Agreement (Academic Staff) and clause 53 of the QUT Enterprise Agreement (Professional Staff)).

-Governance and Legal Services will facilitate a review of MOPP Appendix 3 Schedule of Authorities and Delegations on an annual basis.
+Governance, Legal and Performance will facilitate a review of the Register of Authorities and Delegations (QUT staff access only) on an annual basis.